smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

 ### Prerequisites

-You must meet the following prerequisites to ensure that this example will work:
+Your contract must meet the following requirements to ensure that this example will work:

 - Correct [LINK token contract](../../link-token-contracts/)
+- [Registry and registrar addresses for your network](#registry-and-registrar-addresses)

+Optionally, you can fetch the LINK address and registrar address from the intended registry at run-time.

-- [Registry and registrar addresses for your network](#registry-and-registrar-addresses) **Note**: Make sure your contract has enough [ERC-677 LINK](../../link-token-contracts/) to fund the Upkeep at creation. _The minimum amount is 5 LINK._
+> 📘 Make sure your contract has enough [ERC-677 LINK](../../link-token-contracts/) to fund the Upkeep at creation. _The minimum amount is 5 LINK._

-Tip: Consider fetching the LINK address and Registrar address from the intended Registry at run-time.

 ### Code example

 ```solidity
 {% include 'samples/Keepers/UpkeepIDConsumerExample.sol' %}